Māori string games

 String figureS studied by Johannes Andersen

-During the Dominion Ethnographic expeditions, ethnologist Johannes Anderson studied the various string figures created and became an expert himself.
+During the Dominion Museum's four expeditions, Andersen made recordings of Māori music on wax cylinders, including songs sung when string games were played.
+He also studied the various string figures created and became an expert himself.
 As he met with different iwi, Andersen came across similar and new forms of string figures, some of which had differing names.
 He published papers on string games and delivered lectures to various groups.
-Andersen was also the first Librarian of the Alexander Turnbull Library from 1919-1937.

 Manatū Taonga, the Ministry for Culture and Heritage